-There are five residence halls on Saint Mary's campus housing six residential areas: Holy Cross, Annunciata (for seniors), Le Mans, McCandless, Regina, and Opus Hall apartments (see description on page 11).
+There are five residence halls on Saint Mary's campus housing six residential areas: Holy Cross, Annunciata (for seniors), Le Mans, McCandless, Regina, and Opus Hall apartments (see descriptions beginning page 10).
 Each traditional residence hall is staffed by a professional residence hall director and a number of student staff, including resident advisors, desk workers, and mail clerks.
-The front desks of each hall are staffed 24 hours a day, with full-time and part-time night assistants working the overnight shifts.
+The front desks of each hall are staffed 24 hours a day.
 Access to the buildings is limited after 5 p.m.